Tim McOsker

-Timothy B. McOsker (born June 14, 1962) is an American businessman, attorney, and former lobbyist, serving as a member of the Los Angeles City Council for the 15th district.
-Prior to that, he was the CEO of AltaSea at the Port of Los Angeles from 2018 to 2022 and chief of staff to Los Angeles City Attorney, later Mayor, James Hahn from 1997 to 2005.
+Timothy B. McOsker (born June 14, 1962) is an American politician, businessman, attorney, and former lobbyist, serving as a member of the Los Angeles City Council for the 15th district.
+Prior to that, he was the CEO of AltaSea at the Port of Los Angeles from 2018 to 2022 and chief of staff to Los Angeles City Attorney and later Mayor James Hahn from 1997 to 2005.

 Early life and education

-McOsker was born in San Pedro, Los Angeles on June 14, 1962 to one of six children, with his parents also being from San Pedro.
-He attended the University of California, Los Angeles School of Law and received a Juris Doctor and then attended the University of Notre Dame.
+McOsker was born in San Pedro, Los Angeles on June 14, 1962, to one of six children, with his parents also being from San Pedro.
+He attended the University of Notre Dame and then received a Juris Doctor from the University of California, Los Angeles School of Law.

 Chief of staff (1997–2005)

-In 1997, then-Los Angeles City Attorney James Hahn made McOsker his chief of staff, saying that they had both lived in the San Pedro, Los Angeles and bonded when McOsker was a contract worker.
+In 1997, then Los Angeles City Attorney James Hahn made McOsker his chief of staff, saying that they had both lived in the San Pedro, Los Angeles and bonded when McOsker was a contract worker.
 After Hahn defeated Antonio Villaraigosa in the 2001 mayoral election, McOsker was named as chief of staff, the first appointment Hahn made.
 His authority within the staff grew after the resignations of three deputy mayors.
 In 2004, authorities sought emails from Hahn and his staff, including McOsker's emails.